google/mobly-snippet-lib/README.md

     'scheduleRpc' RPC to execute another RPC at a later time, potentially after device disconnection.
-*   [ex6_complex_type_conversion](examples/ex6_complex_type_conversion): Example of how to pass a non-primitive type to the Rpc methods and return non-promitive type from Rpc methods by supplying a type converter.
+*   [ex6_complex_type_conversion](examples/ex6_complex_type_conversion): Example of how to pass a non-primitive type to the Rpc methods and return non-primitive type from Rpc methods by supplying a type converter.